 Recovery from Blepharoplasty is mostly considered “social.”
-This means that while there will certainly be some pain or discomfort initially, the majority of patients state their main concern is bruising and swelling around the eyes, as well as appearance of stitches that will be in place for the first week.
-Some patients describe blurred vision for several days after the surgery, which is completely normal.
+This means that while there will be some pain or discomfort initially, the majority of patients state their main concern is bruising and swelling around the eyes, as well as the appearance of stitches that will be in place for the first week.
+Some patients describe having a blurred vision for several days after the surgery, which is completely normal.

-Dr. Stanley Harper encourages patients to remain in an upright or elevated head position for the first week, and a prudent use of ice packs are helpful to reduce swelling and bruising.
+Dr. Stanley Harper encourages patients to remain in an upright or elevated head position for the first week, and moderate use of ice packs are helpful to reduce swelling and bruising.
 Aerobic exercise and heavy lifting (more than 10 pounds) can be resumed after 3 weeks.

 Are the Results of a Blepharoplasty Permanent?